Tie Luo Han - 2014 Zheng Yan Wuyi Oolong Loose Leaf Tea

-The leaves were twisted, dried and smoked four times over charcoal to a medium roast and stored in a dry warehouse.
+The leaves were twisted, dried and smoked four times over lychee charcoal to a medium roast and stored in a dry warehouse.
 The smokey taste is not from the roasting as lychee charcoal produces no smoke and adds no flavor, but from the tea itself.
-It is prominent but not overpowering, just adding another layer to create a perfect aroma and flavor.
+It is prominent but not overpowering, just another layer of perfection.

 The flavor is like a smokey and peppery dark chocolate with ripe fruits.
 It is highly complex with many nuances to explore.
 The minerals from the rocks in which it grew are apparent.
 The aftertaste lingers for several minutes.

 A tea of exceptional quality, our 2014 Zheng Yan Tie Luo Han oolong rock tea will give strong, clear brews for at least 8 steeps, up to 15.